-By teaching skills, values, and professional knowledge to talented and motivated students from diverse cultural, professional, and educational backgrounds, the Interior Design Department's M.S. program enriches the profession of Interior Design.
+By teaching skills, values, and professional knowledge to bright and motivated students from diverse cultural, professional, and educational backgrounds, the Interior Design Department's M.S. program enriches the profession of Interior Design.
 The department’s educational community encourages philosophical explorations, ethical responsibility, aesthetic expressions, and practical applications.
-Graduates are competent professionals as demonstrated in part by their ability to conceive, problem solve, develop, and complete any given project.
-With a ﬁrm commitment to social and environment al responsibility, the department strives to create interior designers who effectively contribute to the enhancement of function, health, safety, and quality of the human environment.
+Our graduates are consummate professionals and innovative practitioners as demonstrated in part by their ability to conceive, problem solve, develop, and complete any given project.
+With a ﬁrm commitment to social and environmental responsibility, the department strives to create interior designers who effectively contribute to culture, through an enhancement of function, health, safety, quality, beauty and meaning of the human environment.

 - Students are able to identify and explore complex problems in the realm of the interior, and generate creative solutions that integrate an understanding of sustainable practice, material research, environmental quality, aesthetics, and changing technologies.

-- Students acquire proficiency in digital and analog technologies as well as oral and written communication necessary to develop a body of professional level work that communicates design issues and intent.
+- Students acquire proficiency in digital and analog technologies as well as oral and written communication necessary to communicate a body of professional level work, clearly delineating design issues and intent.